-Our business activity primarily falls within a single business and geographical segment, i.e. is engaged in the business of event management services, wedding planning services and adventure tourism, as disclosed in "Restated Financial Statements" on page 128, we do not follow any other segment reporting.
+Our business activity primarily falls within a single business and geographical segment, as disclosed in "Restated Financial Statements" on page 127, thus we do not follow any other segment reporting.

 6. Status of any publicly announced New Products or Business Segment